walterhiggins/WMPJS/README.md

     world.time > 13000 && world.time < 23000

-The `&&` (two ampersand symbols side-by-side) operator combines the expressions on the left and right of it and if both are true then it evaluates to true.
+The `&&` operator combines the expressions on the left and right of it and if both are true then it evaluates to true.
 If either the left hand side or right hand side expressions evaluate to false then the whole test is false.
 When you combine tests using the `&&` (*AND*) operator, the test only passes when *all* of the expressions evaluate to true.

 ### Logical OR
 There's more than one way to combine tests.
 You can use the `||` (*or* operator) to test if *any one* of 2 or more conditions are true.
 Let's say we want to add a new rule to the game.
 The rule is this: